What You’ll Learn 🌐

 Local setup - NET

-However, it still has a Math button.
+However, the Master client still has a Math button.

 Flat List - list of all the Analog Inputs on a master client

-In our example on image 48, we have 15 measurement units in our Dewesoft NET system.
-In the flat list that is located under 'Analog in', we are now able to see all analog channels from all measurement units.
+In our example (see image 48), we have 15 measurement units in the Dewesoft NET system.
+In the Flat List under Analog In, you can now view all analog channels from all measurement units.

 What is cross trigger function?